ialbluwi/11102-f25/lessons/passwords.md

 {: .highlight-title }
 > 💡 **NOTE**
 >
 > The above code is not **_pythonic_**.
 Use your favorite GenAI tool to see examples of pythonic versions.
-Ask for the use of `any` in your prompt or for the use of **regulat expressions**.
+Ask for the use of `any` in your prompt or for the use of **regular expressions**.
 We did not cover these features, so don't worry about understanding every bit of detail.

 ## Random Password Generation